what is a layoff

 A layoff is a word that can set off a trail of nervousness down the spines of employees in an organization.
 But what exactly is the meaning of a layoff?
 And how is it different from getting fired?
 Most importantly, what can you do to avoid the cut?
 What to do next if a layoff seems inevitable at your current corporate job?

 If these are some of the questions that have you wondering, then you are at the right spot as we will answer all such questions of yours here in this detailed blog.
-Keep reading to find out the definition of a layoff, latest news from the industry about layoffs, reasons for layoff and alternatives to a layoff.
+Keep reading to find out the definition of a layoff, the latest news from the industry about layoffs, reasons for layoffs, and alternatives to a layoff.

 What is a Layoff?
 Definition, Meaning, Types

 To set off, the very first aspect is to understand what exactly a layoff means.
-While there are many interrelated terms to layoff, there are slight differences between all of them.
+While there are many interrelated terms for layoff, there are slight differences between all of them.
 Here is the meaning of a layoff.

 According to the Cambridge dictionary, a layoff is when a company or employer “stops employing someone, sometimes temporarily, because the company does not have enough money or work”.

-So, in the simplest terms, a layoff is when the company or your employer puts either a temporary halt or a permanent termination on your employment with the organisation.
+So, in the simplest terms, a layoff is when the company or your employer puts either a temporary halt or a permanent termination on your employment with the organization.
 While the reasons for a layoff can be many, almost none of them include any fault of the employees.
-Rather, a layoff is conducted mostly due to factors that pertain to the company or the employer themselves.
+Rather, a layoff is conducted mostly due to factors that pertain to the company or the employer.
 Layoffs can be temporary (in which case the employee usually receives a compensatory amount until their tenure rebegins) or permanent (which means a termination of the service of the employee with the company).

-A latest example of layoffs can be the humongous layoffs in 2022 by tech giant Meta, in which over 11,000 employees, constituting about 13% of its workforce, faced the cut.
+The latest example of layoffs can be the humongous layoffs in 2022 by tech giant Meta, in which over 11,000 employees, constituting about 13% of its workforce, faced the cut.

 Layoffs in the tech industry over the last month